 dry mouth; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect guanfacine?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
-Ask your doctor before taking guanfacine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using guanfacine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about Intuniv (guanfacine)

 - Support Group